 Charlie Hollerith, Principal

-Mr. Hollerith has also led the successful implementation of both the International Baccalaureate Middle Years Programme (MYP) and Diploma Programme (DP).
-Mr. Hollerith's efforts also include the addition of the S.T.E.M. program, development of the Advisory period, creation of the Capstone Internship course, and implementation of learning communities.
+Mr. Hollerith led the successful planning, development and implementation of the current high school design and programming, including the development of the high school cornerstones, representing the mission and vision.
+Mr. Hollerith also led the successful implementation of both the International Baccalaureate Middle Years Programme (MYP) and Diploma Programme (DP).
+Mr. Hollerith's efforts additionally include the addition of the S.T.E.M. program, development of the Advisory period, creation of the Capstone Internship course, and implementation of learning communities.

-Mr. Hollerith's professional work also includes working with the Illinois Alliance of Essential Schools, a statewide and national school reform model.
+Mr. Hollerith's professional work includes working with the Illinois Alliance of Essential Schools, a statewide and national school reform model.
 In 2004, Mr. Hollerith was appointed to serve as Chairman of the U.S. Department of Education's Midwest Regional Advisory Committee in which Mr. Hollerith helped to redesign regional centers to help support the work of school districts.

-Born and raised in New York City, Mr. Hollerith taught social studies and coached both boys and girls soccer at Hononegah High School in Rockton, Illinois from 1986 until 1999.
+Born and raised in New York City, Mr. Hollerith taught social studies and coached soccer at Hononegah High School in Rockton, Illinois from 1986 until 1999.
 Mr. Hollerith served as Assistant Principal at Hononegah High School for one year from 1999-2000.
 In 2000, Mr. Hollerith became Associate Principal for Curriculum and Instruction at Harlem High School in Machesney Park, Illinois.
 In 2003, Mr. Hollerith was named Principal at Harlem and served two years before coming to Bloomfield Hills in 2005.

 David Reed-Nordwall, Associate Principal